How to Set Equal Column Height in Elementor for FREE (All Widgets)

 Blog demo

-In this example, we have four blog posts in a grid format but their heights are not equal.
-We have created this beautiful listing using the Blog/Post Listing widget of The Plus Addons for Elementor, for more such powerful widgets you can try out The Plus Addons for Elementor.
+In this example, four blog posts in a grid have uneven heights.
+This grid was built with the Blog/Post Listing widget of The Plus Addons for Elementor.

-For this instance, we’ll use the Unique Class method and since this is a single widget we can select the widget itself and go to Advanced > Plus Extras : Equal Height > Equal Height and turn on the toggle.
+Select the widget itself and go to Advanced > Plus Extras : Equal Height > Equal Height and toggle it on.

-From the Mode Based on dropdown choose Unique Class and open the Inspect Element tool of your browser from the frontend.
+From the Mode Based on dropdown choose Unique Class and open the Inspect Element tool in your browser.

 Blog inspect